Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Introduction

 \section{Introduction}

-Edge computing has been widely deployed in recent years as a strategy to reduce costly data transfer by bringing computation closer to the sources of data than conventional cloud computing.
-Both academia and industries have seen growing systems and applications of edge computing \cite{liu2019survey} in Industrial Internet of Things (IIoT)~\cite{pan2017future}, connected autonomous vehicles (CAVs) \cite{liu2019edge}, augmented reality (AR) \cite{al2017energy}, wearable technologies~\cite{chen2017empirical}, and hybrid architectures and systems combining the cloud and the edge~\cite{wang2017cloud, xu2019computation, wang2020architectural, wang2021eihdp}.
-Industry-wise, edge computing is prevalent in agriculture, energy, manufacturing, telecommunications, and many other domains, creating a tremendous amount of data at the edge with heterogeneous data distribution patterns.
+Edge computing has been widely deployed in recent years as a strategy to reduce costly data transfer by bringing computation closer to data sources than conventional cloud computing.

+Both academia and industry have seen a surge in research relating to edge computing \cite{shi2016edge, satyanarayanan2017emergence, liu2019survey}.
+Specifically, in the field of Industrial Internet of Things (IIoT)~\cite{pan2017future}, connected autonomous vehicles (CAVs) \cite{liu2019edge}, augmented reality (AR) \cite{al2017energy}, wearable technologies~\cite{chen2017empirical}, and hybrid architectures and systems combining cloud and edge \cite{wang2017cloud, xu2019computation, wang2020architectural, wang2021eihdp}.
+Edge computing is prevalent in agriculture, energy, manufacturing, telecommunications, and many other domains.
+It creates a tremendous amount of data at the edge with heterogeneous data distribution patterns.
 Distributed data of this scale and variety has created a persistent demand for machine learning to drive decision-making processes at the edge of the network.

+Edge computing enables data and computational decentralization.
+Decentralized devices can collaboratively perform machine learning tasks together forming a cohesive network of nodes \cite{wang2019edges, mao2017survey}.
+We see the urgency and prospects that distributed learning systems will play a vital role as the bread and butter for edge-based decision-making applications \cite{yang2019federated, khokhar2022review}.
+Back in 2016, the EU imposed restrictions under the General Data Protection Regulation (GDPR) \cite{voigt2017eu}, which is a regulation in EU law regarding data protection and privacy.
+Commercial companies in the EU are forbidden from collecting, dealing with, or exchanging user information without their consent.
+China and the United States are implementing similar legislation as well \cite{yang2019federated}.
+As a result, federated learning (FL) has emerged as an optimal solution for edge computing without violating privacy legislation.
+Several companies have shown interest in FL applications, including Amazon \cite{Ding2022}, Google \cite{hard2018federated}, Webank \cite{he2019central}, IBM \footnote{https://github.com/IBM/FedMA} and ByteDance \footnote{https://github.com/bytedance/fedlearner}.